 - 1. Complete the required number of program clock hours. - 2.
-Complete and submit all practical skill assignments via the skills tracker app, to demonstrate completion of practical skill requirements. - 3.
+Complete and submit all monthly worksheets, to demonstrate completion of practical skill requirements. - 3.
 Complete all assigned written and practical exams with a passing score.

-Upon meeting all requirements listed above for graduation, the Student will receive an official transcript.
+Upon meeting all requirements listed above for graduation, the Student will receive an official transcript and proof of training.
 Students may also request an official current transcript from the School, at any time following graduation.